 by enemy bullets like being hit with a hammer.
 It was when the bullets were

 passing through the cockpit, then it was personal.
 Franz would be injured by the

-Franz formed EJG-1, the first Pre-Jet Training Squadron/Wing.
-Here Stigler trained elite Luftwaffe pilots in the characteristics of the new jet fighter.
+Franz learned to fly the new Messerschmitt Me-262 jet fighter at the newly formed EJG-1 which was the first Pre-Jet Training Squadron/Wing.
+Here Stigler became a trainer and helped elite Luftwaffe pilots in learning to fly the jet and the different flight characteristics of the new jet fighter.
 Twice he briefly served as a wing commander and finished the war as Technical Officer of General Adolph Galland’s famed JV-44 "Squadron of Experts", flying the Messerschmitt Me 262 jet fighter against the American bombers.

 Stigler was credited with 28 aerial victories.
 Franz knows that he has more victories than the 28 but you must have a witness to claim a victory.
-Included in the 28 victories, eleven victories were four engine bombers.
+Included in his 28 victories were eleven four engine bombers.
 Franz was also credited with over thirty probable enemy aircraft as well.
-Which means that Franz did have camera footage of him shooting the hell out of thirty other aircraft but there is no evidence the damaged caused the aircraft to crash.
+Which means that Franz shot the hell out of thirty other aircraft but there is no evidence the damaged caused the aircraft to crash.
 The two B-24's that Franz shot down in the Me-262 were never given credit to him because the paperwork was destroyed as the Luftwaffe collapsed.
-I believe Franz was a Jet-Ace.
+I personally believe that Franz was a Jet-Ace.

 Franz was shot down seventeen times, including eleven times by American bombers.
 Franz bailed out using his parachute six times and rode his aircraft down the other eleven.
 Once Franz had to bail out because a wing from an American P-47 fighter he shot down tore his fighter in half!
 The American fighter lost one of its wings, which came back and struck his aircraft behind the canopy, tearing the tail off his fighter!